 CUC understands that reliability of service is critical to Grand Cayman's continued growth and development.
-CUC's installed generating capacity on December 31, 2020 was 161 MW, which has remained unchanged from installed generating capacity since December 31, 2017.
+CUC's installed generating capacity on December 31, 2022 was 165.55 MW.

-The Company is reliant on diesel generation units, one waste heat recovery steam turbine, and related equipment with long useful lives to meet customer demand.
+The Company is reliant on diesel generation units, one waste heat recovery steam turbine, and related long lasting equipment to meet customer demand.
 Accordingly, to ensure the continued performance of the physical assets and reliable customer service, the Company determines expenditures that must be made to maintain and replace the assets in accordance with manufacturer's specifications as well as industry standards.

 The Company bases its generation expansion planning primarily on historical growth trends and planned major commercial developments.
-Furthermore, limits prescribed under its exclusive T&D

-Licence dictate reserve generating capacity, consisting of a minimum of 35% and maximum of 55% of projected demand, that the Company must maintain to ensure a reliable supply of electricity after allowance for breakdowns and scheduled maintenance.
+Furthermore, limits prescribed under its exclusive T&D Licence dictate reserve generating capacity, consisting of a minimum of 35% and a maximum of 55% of projected demand, that the Company must maintain to ensure a reliable supply of electricity after allowance for breakdowns and scheduled maintenance.
 Under the T&D Licence, CUC must submit a Certificate of Need ("CON") to the OfReg documenting the size and timing of future generation requirements for firm capacity, which shall be subject to competitive solicitation.
 The CON shall take into account projected growth in electric peak load, availability of existing capacity, including retirement of existing generation units, projected reserve requirements and safety and environmental requirements.